Currents of War 2025

 Like, while I built the sky villa and alien spore in the images.

-I decided on a style inspired by the Minecraft Key or 'Promo' art,
+I decided on a style inspired by the Minecraft Key or Promo art,

 Writing a Texture Blur similar to Smart Blur in photoshop; smoothing regions of similar colors.

-Create a 2-Pass Blur/Glow with post-processing.
+Created a 2-Pass Blur/Glow in post-processing.

 Shadows are fun to figure out in games,

-So how about 90-degree angle shadows?
+How about 90-degree angle shadows??

-Distorting the objects in space by their X,Y to the player/camera allows for much sharper shadows than a radial player-centric shadow map.
+Distorting the objects in space by their X & Y axis distance to the player/camera, instead of radial shadow maps,

 It was a fun experiment for shadowing,